MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 1. Copy the formula and paste it into an action property, such as a button control, in your app.
 1. If input parameters are required, provide direct values or reference values from other controls in your app.
-1. Open a new browser tab, and then go to https://make.powerapps.com/.
+1. Open a new browser tab, and then go to [Power Apps](https://make.powerapps.com/).
 1. In the same environment, create a new canvas app from scratch.
 1. Add the **Environments** table to your app. <!-- Is this table created from the Dataverse Accelerator solution?-->
 1. Insert a button.
 This will be used to  call the formula.
 More information: [Button control in Power Apps](../canvas-apps/controls/control-button.md)